How to Invest in Whisky?

 Frequently Asked Questions

 The HMRC manages all companies dealing in whisky brokering, with help from the Scottish Whisky Association and must hold appropriate licences with HMRC, by undergoing a thorough application process to gain a licence called a WOWGR.
 This process requires many checks with HMRC, background information, business plans and applications to trade with reputable brokers.

-All of our stock purchased through us that is kept in a bonded warehouse is insured after paying a small fee, depending on the size of stock which covers fire, theft and water damage that the warehouse will pay for the prize of the current market value.
-All casks are stored at our bonded warehouse in Scotland and rare bottlings will be in our EHD bonded warehouse which has the same insurance policy.
+All stock purchased through us is stored in a bonded warehouse and will be insured after paying a small fee, depending on the size of stock which covers fire, theft and water damage; should this occur, you will be compensated for the price of the current market value.
+All casks are stored at our bonded warehouse in Scotland and rare bottlings will be stored in our EHD bonded warehouse which has the same insurance policy.

 After confirmation of purchase, you will receive a Title Deed Certificate outlining which casks you own.
 These casks have all been registered with the bonded warehouse and the original distillery that gives you authenticity of the cask, and allows you to sell your cask through other channels if you wish.